crate/crate-howtos/docs/deployment/cloud/aws/ec2-setup.rst

 ============

-When running CrateDB in a cloud environment such as `Amazon EC2`_ (Elastic Cloud Compute) you usually face the problem that CrateDB's default discovery mechanism does not work out of the box.
+When running CrateDB in a cloud environment such as `Amazon EC2`_ (Elastic Compute Cloud) you usually face the problem that CrateDB's default discovery mechanism does not work out of the box.

 Luckily, CrateDB has several built-in mechanisms for unicast host discovery,